infrawatch/telemetry-framework/deploy/README.md

 Then simply run the `deploy.sh` script.
 You will need to follow the instructions during the script as it will pause waiting for the successful completion at a couple of steps.

+## Multi-cloud support

+It is possible to deploy one intance of SAF and attach multiple openstack clouds to it.
+See the [Multicloud README](README-multicloud.md) for details.

 ## Internals